July 23, 2020

 With the extended closure, we will be sending one Chrome Book home to each of our families for their students to use on assignments and enrichment activities.
 Paper packets will be delivered by Administration, on buses Friday, to the Preschool-6th grade homes, and to those families without internet.
 Junior High and High School students with internet access will receive instruction through Google Classroom.They will receive an invitation to join.

 Chrome Books will be available to pick up for all grade levels on Saturday from 9:00-12:00 pm.
 A parent must be present to sign the release form.
 Remember one per family.
 If you cannot pick up your Chrome Book on Saturday, send an email to email@example.com, and we can arrange to have it delivered.
-Our goal is to provide online enrichment activities as well as lessons more specialized to our students and classes.
+Our goal is to provide online enrichment activities as well as lessons more specialized to our students.

 We Welcome You!